 Beyond being easy to recognize, this clock tower and the square it sits in is an epicentre for activity in Cartagena: most tours start from here, in the evening there are dancers who come and do a variety of local dances, there are sellers who work within the wall of the tower, and the horse carts you see meandering the city at night all start from this location.
 I was also warned that after 10pm, this is where prostitution and drug trafficking happens.

 In the broader picture, this square is connected to Plaza de la Aduana, which is connected to Plaza San Pedro Claver.
-All three of these squares join to form a story that highlights the slave trade in Cartagena.
+All three of these squares join to form a story that gives a face to the slave trade in Cartagena.

 The Plaza & Slave Trade

 Like many places in Cartagena, this public square has more than one name: it was first called Plaza del Juez (Judge’s Square) based on the first inhabitant of the colonial houses surrounding the square (Francisco de Santa Cruz).

 In the late 1500s, the name changed to Plaza del Esclavo to call out the square’s purpose at that time: as the main slave market in Colombia.
 The name was then quickly changed to Plaza de Mercaderes because… not only could you purchase a slave in the square but you could also buy dulces from one of the sweets vendors who line the market.

 These sweet vendors are still in Cartagena and many of the women and men you see along Dulces Alley are the descendants of the original sweet sellers.
 Their families have worked here for hundreds of years.

 According to Armin Schwegler, a professor from the University of California in Irvine who studies African language influences on Colombian Spanish, 12-million slaves were brought to the Americas during the 400-years that the trade existed (20% of these people died on the journey); another name for the slave trade is the Maafa.